Dakota County, Nebraska

 Dakota County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 21,582.
-Its county seat is Dakota City.
+As of the 2020 census, the population was 21,582, and it was estimated to be 21,687 in 2025.
+The county seat is Dakota City and the largest city is South Sioux City.

 Dakota County is part of the Sioux City metropolitan area.

-In the Nebraska license plate system, Dakota County is represented by the prefix 70 (it had the 70th-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Dakota County was represented by the prefix "70" (as it had the 70th-largest number of vehicles registered in the state when the license plate system was established in 1922).
 In August 2009, the Dakota County Board of Commissioners reversed a decision to abandon this system for alphanumeric plates upon introduction of new license plates in 2011.
 Douglas, Lancaster, and Sarpy Counties remain the only counties with alphanumeric plates in the state.

 History

 Succeeding cultures of indigenous peoples lived along the Missouri River for millennia.
 By 1775, the Omaha people had migrated west of the Missouri, where they established a major settlement, Ton-wa-tonga, (the Big Village).
 It had some 1100 residents.
 From here, the Omaha controlled fur trading on the upper Missouri River with other tribes and with French-Canadian traders, often called voyageurs.
 The Omaha were the first of the Northern Plains tribes to have adopted an equestrian culture.

 Dakota County was formed by European-American settlers in 1855.
 They named it after the Dakota Sioux tribe, who were powerful in the area of Nebraska and South Dakota at the time.
 By this time, the Omaha were concentrated further south in what became the state of Nebraska.

 In 1885, the county went to the United States Supreme Court in Dakota County v.
 Glidden over a dispute with issuing bonds.

 As of May 2020, the county had the second-highest per capita COVID-19 infection rate of any American county.
 About one of every 14 residents has tested positive, mostly at Tyson's large meat packing plant in Dakota City.
 There were 1452 cases reported as of May 11, 2020.
 This had increased by July 4, 2020, to 1634 cases, and 38 deaths, giving Dakota County the highest per capita death rate to that date.